 Alternatively, you can season your meat with a dry rub.
 You can purchase rubs for meats in the spice aisle of your grocery store or mix up a simple dry rub that adds tremendous flavor.

-If you've marinated the meat, it will be quite moist.
-In order to prepare it for cooking, you need to blot away any excess marinade with a paper towel.
+If you've marinated the meat, it will be pretty damp.
+To prepare it for cooking (so you can get a good sear), blot away any excess marinade with a paper towel.
 After blotting (which is unnecessary if you've used a dry rub), allow the meat to sit at room temperature for 30 minutes to come up slightly in temperature.
 This prepares the meat's surface for cooking.

 A delicious steak is crisp on the outside and moist on the inside, so you need to select the proper cooking method to maximize tenderness and flavor.

 One of the best methods for cooking this type of steak is on the grill.
-In order to develop flavor, you will need to use an extremely hot grill to sear the meat, followed by grilling at a moderate temperature to cook the meat.
+In order to develop flavor, you will need to use an extremely hot grill (450° to 500°F) to sear the meat, followed by grilling at a moderate temperature (375°F) to cook it through.

 - Turn one burner down to medium.